How to exchange out-of-band data

 Comma-separated list of data channel names that identify the changed data channels

-The Android application should implement a subclass of the BroadcastReceiver, which responds to the above events that are sent by the Android system.
+Your Android application is required to implement a subclass of the BroadcastReceiver, which responds to the above events that are sent by the Android system.

 public class DataChannelEventReceiver extends BroadcastReceiver {